ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    * The 'cursor' parameter and the 'more' parameter MUST be included if the AS supports both diff queries and the related "Cursor" extension (see {{sec-trl-endpoint-supporting-cursor}}).
 Their values are specified according to what is defined in {{sec-using-cursor-diff-query-response}}, and provide the requester with information for performing a follow-up query to the TRL endpoint (see {{sec-using-cursor-diff-query-response}}).

-      If the AS does not support both diff queries and the "Cursor" extension, these parameters MUST NOT be included.
-In case the requester does not support both diff queries and the "Cursor" extension, it MUST silently ignore the 'cursor' parameter and the 'more' parameter if present.
+      In case the AS supports diff queries but not the "Cursor" extension, these parameters MUST NOT be included.
+In case the requester supports diff queries but not the "Cursor" extension, it MUST silently ignore the 'cursor' parameter and the 'more' parameter if present.

 {{cddl-diff}} provides the CDDL definition {{RFC8610}} of the CBOR array 'diff_set_value' specified in the response from the AS, as value of the 'diff_set' parameter.